Shnukle/Directory-Manager/README.md

 # Directory Manager
-To use Directory Manager, all files and run main.py Input your directory and enjoy
+To use Directory Manager, copy all files and run main.py Input your directory and enjoy